yehric2018/cse599-asr/README.md

 ![](./1testacc.PNG)

 ## Results
-By following the model architecture from Becker et al., the model was able to train successfully, increasing accuracy each epoch.
+By following the CNN model architecture from Becker et al., the model was able to train successfully, increasing accuracy each epoch.
 Here are the final graphs for that experiment:
 ![](./2trainloss.PNG)
 ![](./2testloss.PNG)
 ![](./2testacc.PNG)
+As you can see, after just 20 epochs, the test accuracy increases from 10% to 45%.
+Note that the original paper trained the model for 50000 epochs, much more than what I had time to train.
+From the patterns of the loss graphs, it seems the model has not yet reached convergence since the line does not flatten.
+It is very likely that an even greater accuracy could have been achieved by simply increasing the number of epochs.

+The RNN model architecture was not as successful, and I was unable to get it above a 10% accuracy (baseline accuracy).
+Additionally, each epoch took significancly longer to run, so I was unable to tell if running the model for more epochs would increase the model performance.
+While I was overall very satisfied with the CNN performance, there is a lot to be improved with the RNN, and I hope to continue exploring ways to train audio signals with RNNs in the future.

 ## Video